hpcaitech/Open-Sora/docs/report_03.md

 ## More data and better multi-stage training

 Due to a limited computational budget, we carefully arrange the training data from low to high quality and split our training into three stages.
-Our training involves 12x8 GPUs, and the total training time is about 2 weeks.
+Our training involves 12x8 GPUs, and the total training time is about 2 weeks for about 70k steps.

 ### First stage